IHTSDO/MLDS/src/main/documentation/Build-deploy.md

 - bower: npm install -g bower
 - grunt: npm install -g grunt-cli

+Note:  If JHipster tell you it requires at least JDK 1.7 and you think you have that already, then check what's actually being used by typing
+	mvn -version
+If maven is using the wrong version of java, then you might want to set the JAVA_HOME environmental variable in your ~/.bash_profile file.

 The war file is modified during the build by the spring-boot-maven-plugin to embed the Tomcat web server.
 This turns the war into an self-contained executable jar file  (see [pom.xml](../../../pom.xml) )